-Development Board The motherboard is used to mount your chosen wireless module, providing the RS-232 interface and access to all the module interface pins.
-USB cable Can ONLY be used as one of the power options for the Dev Kit via the on-board connector.
-Serial cable RS-232 interface cable to provide the communication between your host PC and your choice of wireless module.
-The serial cable can also be used as an option to power the motherboard and module from pin 9.
-Bluetooth USB adapter FREE USB Class 1 Bluetooth v2.0 adaptor (Laird part # BRBLU03-010A0).
-Has native support for Microsoft Bluetooth software stacks (Windows XP SP2 and later).
-EZURIO/ Laird Terminal application PC-based terminal emulation software, specifically designed to help the development and diagnostics of applications on the Laird range of modules.
-Web link card for documentation Instructions on the web links to download documentation including DVK user guide, board design circuit diagrams, user manuals, quick start guides, and product videos.
+ard is used to mount your chosen wireless module, providing the RS-232 access to all the module interface pins. can be used as one of the options to provide power for the Dev Kit via the ector. ce cable to provide the communication between your host pc and your ess module.
+The serial cable can also be used as an option to power the and module from pin 9.
+Kit includes a FREE USB Bluetooth adaptor, Laird part # BRBLU03-010A0. ass 1 Bluetooth Adapter has native support for Microsoft Bluetooth s since Windows XP SP2. ers for securing your Bluetooth module to the motherboard. inal emulation software, specifically designed to help the development s of applications on the Laird range of modules.
+Kit user guide, board design circuit diagrams, and quick start guide.